bitprj/BitCamp/Learning-Labs-101/2-theymlfile.md

 **2. `event: `**

-This option specifies when this step should be triggered or executed using a webhook event from Github.
+This attribute specifies when this step should be triggered or executed using a webhook event from Github.
 If you set it as `event: issues.closed`, everything under `actions: ` will occur when an issue is closed.
 Find more webhook events [here](https://lab.github.com/docs/events).

 **3. `link: `**